We Need More Outdoor Toys!

 - Hanging bar – Optional.
 I bought one of these as my kids like to climb.
 This is also great for expending energy 😉

 - Heavy Duty Hangers – You will need 2 per swing/attachment.
 For this design, you will need a total of 8 hangers.
 I bought these hangers.

 Measure Your Playground Space

 Before you get too excited about installing a wooden swing set, it is imperative to measure the available space.
 Do not get carried away thinking you can build a massive wooden swing set.
 These take up more space than you realize.
-The kids will need to have room to swing, so the total footprint will need to take that into account.
-An additional 4-6 feet of space on the front and back of the swing set will be required.
+Kids will need to have room to swing, so the total footprint requires an additional 6-feet of space on the front and back of the swing set.

 For our backyard, we decided it was best to go with only 8ft long 4″x4″ and a 12ft top beam.

 The brackets that we bought are for a 4″x6″ beam, but we cannot purchase a 4″x6″ beam.
 A 2″x6″ beam is actually about 1.75″ x 5.75″.

 The Eastern Jungle Gum A-Frame brackets have a 4″x6″ slot for the top span and 4″x4″ slots for the legs.

 We cannot purchase a 4″x6″ beam.
 So we needed to use two 2″x6″ beams, however, those are actually about 1.75″ x 5.75″.
 So we needed shims to make sure the top span would not move inside the frame.

 There were no issues with the slots for the legs, the 4″x4″ beams fit perfectly.